raja21068/ReplyWise-Local/README.md

 No stealth/bypass logic.
 No screenshot reading loop.
 No OCR-based message reading.
-No official messaging API-key dependency for browser-agent MVP.
+No global currentChat/currentReply for sending.
+No multi-recipient sends from one AI reply.
 No reply after clear rejection or boundary.
 No flirty or romantic replies in group chats.
 No blind replies to audio/video/file messages without enough context.